kfogel/presidential-speeches/README.md

 * 19 speeches are missing the HTML element that indicates location.

-  I haven't added this element, since none of the analysis I'm doing takes location into account, but FWIW 19 speeches (about 2%) were missing the `'<span class="speech-loc">...</span>'` element:
+  We don't include location information in the raw transcripts in the [data](data) directory, since our analyses don't take location into account anyway, but FWIW 19 of the speeches as downloaded from the Miller Center didn't have the `'<span class="speech-loc">...</span>'` element in their HTML.
+The command below won't work anymore, since we later stripped out all the location data, but at the time it showed which speeches were missing location information:

           $ for name in *;                                        \
               do if grep -q '<span class="speech-loc">' ${name};  \